thenoonub/whatagame/README.md

-We're making a bunch of games to practice python :)
+We're making a bunch of games to practice python!